gp164/linux2-git/basic-commands/README.md

 git checkout master
 ```

-- Verify that you have master and another branch
+- Verify that you have a master and another branch

 ```bash
 git branch